anuket-project/anuket-specifications/doc/ref_cert/README.md

 For their part, the Docker containers simply enforce that the test cases are delivered with all runtime dependencies.
-This prevents lots of manual operations when configuring the servers running the test cases and prevents conflicts between all test case dependencies.
+This prevents lots of manual operations when configuring the servers running the test cases and prevents conflicts between the test cases due to any dependencies.

 It's worth mentioning that current
 [test cases selected by CNTT](./chapter03.md)